mongodb-appeng/aws-jam/Text.md

 # Task 2
 # Create MongoDB Atlas account and a database user
 ## Background
-You've not yet been given access a company credit card, but the sales department is breathing down your neck to get the data they need.
+You've not yet been given access to a company credit card, but the sales department is breathing down your neck to get the data they need.
 Fortunately, you don't need to provide any payment details to create your MongoDB Atlas account.

 ## Your Task
-Unless you already have an MongoDB Atlas account, you need to create a free Atlas account for your Data Lake.
+Unless you already have a MongoDB Atlas account, you need to create a free Atlas account for your Data Lake.
 You also need to create a database user in order to connect to the Data Lake and run a query later.

 Navigate to <a href="https://www.mongodb.com/cloud/atlas" target="_blank">MongoDB Atlas</a> and create a new account; there's no need to create an Atlas Cluster.